-- 1) Lead to fatigue from flying with your hands in an unnatural position. - 2) Impede recovery from certain unstable manoeuvres. - 3) Certainly reduce speed range of your glider.
+- Lead to fatigue from flying with your hands in an unnatural position. - Impede recovery from certain unstable manoeuvres. - Certainly reduce speed range of your glider.

-Brakes that are too long will:
+Brake lines that are too long may:

-- a) Hamper pilot's control during launch. - b) Reduce control in extreme flying situations. - c) Make it difficult to execute a good flare while landing.
+- Hamper pilot's control during launch. - Reduce control in extreme flying situations. - Make it difficult to execute a good flare while landing.

-Each brake line should be tied securely to its brake handle.
-Use knots which will ensure it won't get loose, for example, a Double Dragon.
+Each brake line should be tied securely to its control handle.
+Use knots which will guarantee this, for example, Double Dragon.

 4.2.
-Speed system
+Addition of the speed system

-The Avax XC5 is equipped with a very effective foot-operated speed system as standard.
-Pressure on the foot stirrup shortens the A and B risers and releases C1 riser and by this reduces the angle of attack of the canopy.
-The working range of the speed system pulleys are: XC5-28=16.5 cm, XC5-26=16.2 cm, XC5-24=15.8 cm.
-Make sure you can use the whole of thiswhen you attach your speed bar.
+Xstyle is equipped with a very effective foot-operated speed system as standard.
+Pressure on the foot stirrup shortens the A and B risers and by this reduces the angle of attack of the canopy.
+Make sure you can use the whole range when you attach your speed stirrup.
+For some pilots this will require the use of a two-step speed stirrup.